Bolerr/spring_boot_run_commandline_args_example/readme.md

 `gradlew bootRunH2 -Pargs="<workbook file path> <worksheetName>"`

-To run against ITG you can use the following command after you put credentials in application.yml
+To run against Dev you can use the following command after you put credentials in application.yml

-`gradlew bootRunITG -Pargs="<workbook file path> <worksheetName>"`
+`gradlew bootRunDev -Pargs="<workbook file path> <worksheetName>"`

-To run against CAT you can use the following command after you put credentials in application.yml
+To run against Test you can use the following command after you put credentials in application.yml

-`gradlew bootRunCAT -Pargs="<workbook file path> <worksheetName>"`
+`gradlew bootRunTest -Pargs="<workbook file path> <worksheetName>"`